RomanPodkovyrin/Notes/docs/architecture/system-design/oop.md

 }
 ```

-### Open-closed Principle
+### 🚪 Open-closed Principle

+!!! info "Definition"
-> Objects or entities should be open for extension but closed for modification.
+     Objects or entities should be open for extension but closed for modification.

+!!! tip "Benefit"
-Prevents breaking code, when adding new features
+    Prevents breaking code when adding new features

 ```java
 // Bad example: violates OCP